StackExchange/dnscontrol/documentation/provider/netnod.md

 {% endcode %}

 - `default_ns` sets the nameservers used when creating zones.
 - `also_notify` sets a list of IP addresses that will receive DNS NOTIFY messages when a zone is created.
-This is the provider-level default and applies to all zones unless overridden per zone (see below).
+This is the provider-level default and applies to all zones unless overridden per zone.
 - `allow_transfer_keys` sets the TSIG key IDs permitted to perform zone transfers from the distribution servers when a zone is created.
   This should include all keys used for DNS secondary replication, including those used by the Netnod secondary DNS service.
 This is the provider-level default and applies to all zones unless overridden per zone.